twisted/vertex/CONTRIBUTING.md

 1. follow the stated coding standard
 1. have 100% unit test coverage of modified and new code (even if it didn't have tests before)
 1. have 100% API docstring coverage for all modified and new code (even if it didn't have docs before)
+1. have prose documentation giving a high-level sense of how an API is meant to be used and what capabilities the library offers.

 Once a pull request is approved, the big green button should be used to merge.